 If you're interested in Native American jewelry, it's important to know what stabilized turquoise is and how it's different from natural turquoise.
 This is a subject surrounded by much confusion and misinformation.
 With this post, we hope to shed some light on the subject.
-For a true expert on the subject, we recommend Turquoise Unearthed: An Illustrated Guide by Joe Dan Lowry.
-You can buy it on Amazon.
+For a true expert on the subject, we recommend reading Turquoise Unearthed: An Illustrated Guide by Joe Dan Lowry.
+For an even deeper dive, check out Turquoise: The World Story of a Fascinating Gemstone also by Joe Dan Lowry.

 The price of natural turquoise is associated with its rarity.
 When turquoise is mined, the majority is too soft for use in jewelry.
 This inexpensive low grade material must be stabilized before it can be used in jewelry.
 It’s estimated that as much as 90% of turquoise on the market today has been stabilized or enhanced.
 The lower grade the natural turquoise is, the more treatment it needs to become useful for jewelry.
 And generally speaking, the more the stone has been changed from its natural state, the less value it has.